 The Art Gallery impressed us with its thoughtful exhibitions, and we were lucky to arrive during the Mackay Festival, which came with a surprise dose of whimsy: giant inflatable frogs lounging around the town centre.
 They were easily the most chilled-out locals we met.

-We also enjoyed a delicious dinner at the Shamrock Hotel, solid pub fare with great service and zero frogs.
+We also enjoyed a delicious dinner at the Shamrock Hotel, solid pub fare with excellent service and zero frogs.

-We stopped in at the Sarina Sugar Shed and we’re glad we did.
-It’s a small but fascinating look into the sugar industry, with a great tour that walks you through the process from cane to crystal.
+We stopped by the Sarina Sugar Shed, and we’re glad we did.
+It’s a small but fascinating glimpse into the sugar industry, accompanied by a great tour that guides you through the process from cane to crystal.
 The guides were full of knowledge (and puns), and there were plenty of tasty samples to keep things sweet.
 A fun and informative morning that left us just a little bit more appreciative of our sugar fix.

 We wandered through Fifth Lane in Mackay’s city centre and were surprised by the burst of colour and creativity.
-The street art here is bold, vibrant, and constantly evolving, turning a plain laneway into an open-air gallery.
-It’s a great spot for a wander and a few snaps, with murals that range from abstract to playful.
-Definitely one of Mackay’s more unexpected highlights.
+The street art here is bold and vibrant, turning a plain laneway into an open-air gallery.
+It’s an excellent spot for a wander and a few snaps, with murals that range from abstract to playful—definitely one of Mackay’s more unexpected highlights.

 It was lovely having a week with family, and while Mackay might not have stolen our hearts, the time together more than made up for it.
 After waving Mum and Dad off at the airport (back to “sunny” Melbourne), we pointed the van west and headed for the hills—Eungella National Park was calling.